sstarcher/job-runner/README.md

   * SENSU_PORT to the port Sensu is listening on for the client - default `3030`
   * KIBANA_HOST optional URL.
 If set a Kibana link will be sent to the sensu data

+### Reapers
+* Kubernetes
+  * Will delete any pods containing a "jobrunner" label
+  * Processes any alerting logic needed

 ### Configuration
 * Alerters, Lockers are disabled by default